MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/Filters/on_fire.md

 ---
-author: mammerla
+author: JimSeaman42
-ms.author: v-jimseaman
+ms.author: mikeam
 title: Entity Documentation - on_fire
 ms.prod: gaming
+description: "A reference document detailing the 'on_fire' entity filter"
 ---

 # Entity Documentation - on_fire

 Tests if the subject is on fire.

-### subject
+## subject

 | Options| Description |
 |:-----------|:-----------|